FREQUENTLY ASKED QUESTIONS

 HEALTH AND SAFETY

 Where can I locate the District’s approved Health and Safety Plan?

-The CRSD Health and Safety Plan, which was approved by the CR Board of School Directors on July 23, 2020, is currently posted to the CR website and can be easily accessed by clicking HERE.
+The CRSD Health and Safety Plan, which most recently updated and approved by the CR Board of School Directors on March 4, 2020, is currently posted to the CR website and can be easily accessed by clicking HERE.

 How will desks be sanitized and cleaned at the middle and high school levels in between classes?